leyume/printf/README.md

-# Our readme file on C printf project of two person Leyemu nd Kabiru.
+# C printf project of two person Leye and Kabiru.